4estno4ok/MyCalculator/README.md

 #MyCalculator
 Good afternoon to users who read my repository.
 This program is my first serious job.

- -IF you need a version in Russian, then scroll below

 In short, why I decided to create a console calculator, and not another application.
 In general, I am not familiar with github, so I would like to study this platform and C++ in more detail, too.

-In this program you will be able to: Add, subtract, multiply, divide. integer, fractional, floating-point numbers.
+In this program you will be able to:
+Add, subtract, multiply, divide.  integer, fractional, floating-point numbers.

-Raise a number to a power and do mathematical operations like calculation and multiplication.
+Raise a number to a power and calculate with

 Get the roots of one or two numbers, as well as add and other mathematical operations.

 Find sin and cos and tan and calculate.

-Also find the number (a) PI and do calculations with them.
+Calculation with irrational numbers such as e and pi.

+Computation with algebraic module.